tmarenko/mff_auto/README.md

 ## FAQ
 **Q**: What this bot can do?

-**A**: **mff_auto** can play almost all game modes: World Bosses, Alliance Battle, Co-op missions, Dimension missions, Timeline battles, Legendary battles, World Boss Invasions, Epic Quests.
+**A**: **mff_auto** can play almost all game modes: World Bosses, Alliance Battle, Co-op missions, Dimension missions, Timeline battles, Legendary battles, World Boss Invasions, Epic Quests, Danger Room.

 Also it can enable *Autoplay++* feature anywhere and do your daily routines.